Finding the Cheapest Car Insurance Companies

 Stack Multiple Discounts

 The most successful penny pinchers don't rely on a single discount — they stack several together.
-Farmers and GEICO each offer up to 23 different discounts, while State Farm's passive restraint discount alone can be significant.
+Farmers and GEICO each offer over 20 different discount categories, making them among the most discount-rich insurers available.
 Common discount opportunities include:

 - Anti-theft device: up to 23% off